Renting Out Your House Guide | Letting Agents, Insurance & Laws

 A tenancy can be referred back to in the event of any disputes.

-Make sure you look closely at your agreement with your property manager to identify any tenancy renewal fees.
-Once the tenant’s term completes, your property manager may charge you a fee to renew the agreement, even if it’s regarding the same tenant.
+Make sure you look closely at your agreement with your letting agent to identify any tenancy renewal fees.
+Once the tenant’s term completes, your letting agent may charge you a fee to renew the agreement, even if it’s regarding the same tenant.

 Rent collection & holding deposits is tedious and requires tracking & record keeping.
-A property agent can do this on your behalf.
+A letting agent can do this on your behalf.

-A property manager will keep on top of rent payments due from tenants.
-Post collecting the rent, the property manager will then transfer funds into your account.
+A letting agent will keep on top of rent payments due from tenants.
+Post collecting the rent, the letting agent will then transfer funds into your account.

 This also removes the need for you to have the awkward conversations with tenants when there are late payments, which your property agent will cover off.